ghseeli/ghseeli.github.io/sage/permutation_tutorial.md

     </details>
 1. You are now ready to go through the tutorial worksheet [here](https://cocalc.com/share/495b25fe-5784-4f66-94ea-ecb0da67fa42/permutations-tutorial-read-only.sagews?viewer=share)
     - Copy the worksheet into your CoCalc project by hitting "Open in Cocalc" on the top right.
-    - Then, click on the little "Page" button below the "Files" button on the top left and select "Duplicate."
+    - Then, click on the little "Page" button below the "Files" button on the top left and select "Copy..."
     - Follow the instructions to practice doing combinatorics with SageMath!